LI1 Shangyang translates to 'Metal Yang'

 How is LI1 needled?

-Perpendicular or oblique insertion 0.1-0.2 cun, or prick to bleed.
+Perpendicular or oblique insertion 0.1-0.2 cun, or pricked to bleed.
+The point is very sensitive.

 Which meridian is LI1 on?